ethansyed/RestaurantFinder/README.md

 # Local Restaurant Finder

 ## Purpose
-To easily find and recommend highly rated **locally** owned restaurant's / food stops\
+To easily find and recommend highly rated **locally** owned restaurant's / food spots

 #### Personal Context
 One of my hobbies is finding local restuarants / mom & pop shops in my city to visit\